Domino’s streamlines the planning of its franchise territories.

 This international iconic brand simplified territory allocation for franchisees and improved the overall customer experience.

-Makes more than 60 million pizzas per year
+Employs approximately 26,000 people and makes more than 60 million pizzas a year

 Improve customer delivery reach and experience

 Increase internal productivity by removing barriers

 Boost revenue lost to unknown addresses

 “With some areas rapidly expanding and developing, it is vital that Domino’s has an up-to-date view of its franchise territories.
 Pitney Bowes Software has let Domino’s update its territories as required.
 Accurate territories mean we do not waste time and energy marketing to dead addresses or missing out on new opportunities.
 It also minimises any territory disputes.”
 Wayne McMahon, CIO,

 As the Domino’s brand grows, managing franchise territories has become more complex and the risk of inadvertently creating territory conflict has escalated.

 When a franchisee invests in a new business, their contract will set out the territory and number of homes within that territory.
 Franchise areas and associated purchase prices are determined by the number of reachable households, overlaid with socio-economic data.
 Territory disputes are common.
 To minimise risk, Domino’s must ensure its data is accurate.

 Previously, to determine the serviceable addresses within a territory for a new franchise, Domino’s would take the street directory data, plot the territory and manually add all of the streets to a spreadsheet.
 This took two weeks or more and was rarely updated.
 Staff would often enter new addresses by hand.
 This resulted in a lot of bad data.

 Pitney Bowes developed a custom solution for Domino’s to help it achieve its objectives: